 SEPA deployed three particulate monitors during the flaring at ExxonMobil Chemical Ltd. that began on Monday, 12 August 2019.
-This report provides detail about the monitoring SEPA carried out and a summary of the findings is below:
+These monitors have remained in place during the ExxonMobil Chemical Limited plant shut down and this report provides detail of the monitoring SEPA carried out.

+A summary of the findings is below: